Yarr/Yarr/docs/rd53a.md

 ### Hit-Or ("self-trigger")

-For the "self-triggering" source scan using Hit-Or as a trigger, a second DP-miniDP cable is needed to connect to the second DP port in the SCC and port B on the Ohio card.
-The multi-chip firmware cannot be used.
-Instead of the `specCfg.json` `specCfgExtTrigger.json` is to be used.
+For the "self-triggering" source scan using Hit-Or as a trigger, a second DP-miniDP cable is needed to connect to the second DP port in the SCC and port B on the Ohio card, which should have the [modifications](ohio-rd53a-multi-module-adapter) on port B. The corresponding firmware has to be used and can be obtained from firmware [v0.9.2](https://github.com/Yarr/Yarr-fw/tree/v0.9.2) as the bit files which do not end with ``_4chip.bit``.
+For the controller configuration, instead of the `specCfg.json` `specCfgExtTrigger.json` is to be used.
 The Hit-Or lines have to be enabled in the chip config:
 ```
-"HitOr0MaskDiff0": 65536,
+"HitOr0MaskDiff0": 65535,
 "HitOr0MaskDiff1": 1,
-"HitOr0MaskLin0": 65536,
+"HitOr0MaskLin0": 65535,
 "HitOr0MaskLin1": 1,
-"HitOr0MaskSync": 65536,
+"HitOr0MaskSync": 65535,
-"HitOr1MaskDiff0": 65536,
+"HitOr1MaskDiff0": 65535,
 "HitOr1MaskDiff1": 1,
-"HitOr1MaskLin0": 65536,
+"HitOr1MaskLin0": 65535,
 "HitOr1MaskLin1": 1,
-"HitOr1MaskSync": 65536,
+"HitOr1MaskSync": 65535,
-"HitOr2MaskDiff0": 65536,
+"HitOr2MaskDiff0": 65535,
 "HitOr2MaskDiff1": 1,
-"HitOr2MaskLin0": 65536,
+"HitOr2MaskLin0": 65535,
 "HitOr2MaskLin1": 1,
-"HitOr2MaskSync": 65536,
+"HitOr2MaskSync": 65535,
-"HitOr3MaskDiff0": 65536,
+"HitOr3MaskDiff0": 65535,
 "HitOr3MaskDiff1": 1,
-"HitOr3MaskLin0": 65536,
+"HitOr3MaskLin0": 65535,
 "HitOr3MaskLin1": 1,
-"HitOr3MaskSync": 65536,
+"HitOr3MaskSync": 65535,
 ```

 ### External trigger